lohchness/WorldWithoutHumans/README.md

 # We Were Here First

-Created for the CISSA x UMGMC Game Jam March 2025 in a period of 4 days.
+Created solo for the CISSA x UMGMC Game Jam March 2025 in a period of 4 days.

 Play the game [here](https://itch.io/jam/cissa-x-umgmc/rate/3388321)!